lajbel/markbot/readme.md

 # Mark Bot 🤖

-Mark Bot is a Discord Bot for moderate and configurate the [Kaboom](https://github.com/replit/kaboom)
+Mark Bot is a Discord Bot for moderate, configurate and give fun in the [Kaboom](https://github.com/replit/kaboom)
 [Discord Server](https://discord.gg/rD8GQqdxqe)